Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-npT9klQEOaY.md

 ### Transcript

-> anyway um what's with the golf it's the best feature that most people want in the game
+> anyway, what's with the golf it's the best feature that most people want in the game
 >
 > [Music]
 >
-> um yeah i know about that golf command i know
+>, yeah i know about that golf command i know